iLikeITSolutions/IlisPaymentBundle/README.md

 The service is labeled *ilis.payment.manager*

-Here is an example of a typical usage in a Controller to display a process a CreditCard AUTH Transaction
+Here is an example of a typical usage in a Controller to process a CreditCard AUTH Transaction

 ``` php